bbc/psammead/packages/utilities/psammead-styles/README.md

 ## Exports

 `/colours` - Project-defined colours that will be required by multiple Psammead components or themes.
 These colours are not defined by GEL.
-`/fonts` - Project-defined browser behaviours for the Reith font files.
+`/fonts` - Project-defined browser behaviours for the Reith font.
+The primary reason these are not considered GEL-defined (and not part of [`@bbc/gel-foundations`](https://www.npmjs.com/package/@bbc/gel-foundations)) is due to the custom weighting and loading definitions.

 ## Installation